To get a concept of containerization in app development, we need to have a look at the role of containers in shipping.

 Application containerization is a relatively new and very rapidly growing enterprise-level IT methodology.
 Resultantly, the whole thing is under constant change and instability is inevitable.

-In addition, there is still a general lack of information and expertise about this field which makes it difficult to implement it on an enterprise level.
+In addition, there is still a general lack of information and expertise about this field, making it difficult to implement it on an enterprise level.

 Containers are specific to the OS they are created for.
 If an enterprise wants to run a container from Windows on a Linux System or vice versa, they’ll need to add a compatibility layer or use nested virtual machines.
 This can work as a make-shift solution but greatly increases resource consumption.

 To sum it up, containerization is an application development methodology that is formulated to make applications smart.
-Containerized apps only utilize the minimum possible amount of resources at any given time and hence more apps can be run using comparable hardware/virtual resources.
+Containerized apps only utilize the minimum possible amount of resources at any given time; hence, more apps can be run using comparable hardware/virtual resources.

 However, containers come with their own drawbacks like a lack of isolation from the host OS and a relatively complicated process for transplanting them across OSes.